WickedSmoke/atlush/README.md

 ### Merge Images

-Merge all images in the workspace into a single image.
+Merge Images copies the pixel data of all images in the workspace into a single image.
 All regions are transferred to the new image and the original images are then removed.

 ### Extract Regions